|In this article:|

 Selecting a Scene Template

-To open the Scene Templates library, click Scenes in the toolbar and then click + NEW SCENE.
+To open the Scene Templates library, select the Scenes tab in the toolbar.

 As you browse the library, note the following:

 |▶||Each scene template includes a unique combination and composition of placeholders for particular messaging needs.

 Placeholders can hold text, media, buttons, bullets, and icons.

 |▶||Above each scene template, you'll find a short description of the template and what it includes.

 |▶||If a scene includes more than one frame, this is noted in the description.

 Frames are what make up the scene sequence and in some templates, more than one frame is needed for this purpose.
 In the Editor, you'll need to configure each frame.